 There are circumstances when it is appropriate for staff in settings to use reasonable force to safeguard children.
 The term 'reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a child needs to be restrained to prevent violence or injury.
 'Reasonable' in these circumstances means 'using no more force than is needed'.
 Settings will need to ensure staff are appropriately trained, that all incidents must be reported and fully recorded in a different way to the way in which safeguarding incidents are reported and recorded.
-This is detailed in the settings Behaviour policy.
+This should be detailed in the settings Behaviour policy and/or Physical Restraint Policy.